 For Students

-Undergraduate and graduate students from all academic majors and interests are welcome to engage in our Story-Based work through on-campus events, internships, coursework, our Social Justice Festival, and study abroad opportunities in Rwanda.
+Undergraduate and graduate students from all academic majors and interests are welcome to engage in our Story-Based work through coursework, internships, our Social Justice Festival, and study abroad opportunities in Rwanda.

 Internship opportunities include: